 The transition to a hybrid model of partly working remotely and partly at the office was already underway, but this was greatly accelerated by COVID 19.
 Hybrid working is here to stay.
 Organizations are now searching for a strategy, a blueprint for the future.
 Here are three tips to achieve the most significant benefit from the new situation:

-Make sure that people can easily connect.
+Make sure that people can easily connect through reliable and safe video conferencing and cloud calling.
 Many organizations quickly implemented a digital platform at the beginning of the crisis, to continue to work.
 They did not bother to check whether it was the best option.
 For good cooperation, there must be is high-quality image and sound.
 Additionally, people must also quickly join meetings without having to bother about pin codes and login codes.
 It must be easy to share a screen or apply a virtual or blurred background.
 Smart features, such as the automatic transcription of videos and audio files, save users a lot of time.

 A good IT infrastructure provides people working remotely with a better user experience and increases security levels.
 This aspect is essential now as many organizations worry that an increasing amount of digital activity occurs outside the office environment, which was considered secure.
 With the right connections, a well-equipped network keeps threats at bay and forms a sound basis for data-driven working.
 This is one way to make better and informed decisions.